Did you know that…

 $ billion is what the current chocolate industry is worth

 $ per day (or less) is what a cocoa farmer earns on the field

 % of Sierra Leonean cocoa was consumed by the Netherlands in 2020

 % of the world’s cocoa consumption is produced in Ghana and Côte D’Ivoire

 What we did so far

-As part of the RECLAIM Sustainability!
-Innovation pilot, Fairfood and Solidaridad West Africa have started tracing cocoa in Sierra Leone.
-This way, all actors will be able to verify transactions logged in the Trace app and work together in new arrangements to better distribute value across the entire value chain.Read more
+As part of a RECLAIM Sustainability!
+Innovation pilot, Fairfood and Solidaridad West Africa started tracing cocoa from Sierra Leone.
+Ultimately, everyone involved in the cocoa production will be able to verify transactions logged in the Trace app, and work together in new arrangements to better distribute value across the value chain.Read more

 What is a living income?
 And what about a living wage?

 Simply put: earning a living income means that someone earns enough to lead a decent life.
 With more diction: a living income is the compensation that a self-employed individual receives for a standard working week that enables that farmer and all his/her family to afford a decent living.
 This means, among other things, that the household can afford basic necessities like: sufficient food and water, a roof over their heads, education, health care, transport and education.
 After basic necessities, the farmer should also have enough money to save, and build a pension.